statechangelabs/polydocs-old/README.md

     renderer/#/template::chainId::contractAddress::blockheight[::tokenId]
 *Note: `tokenID` is for when the agreement is particular to the token, rather than the whole contract*

-To make this easy, we created two affordances in this hackathon:
+To make this easy, we created three services in this hackathon:

-1) [sign.polydocs.xyz](https://sign.polydocs.xyz) is a gasless mini-app to enable a customer to express
+1) [sign.polydocs.xyz](https://sign.polydocs.xyz) is a gasless mini-app to enable a customer to accept the terms of an agreement and get recorded on the blockchain using a metatransaction
+2) [admin.polydocs.xyz](https://admin.polydocs.xyz) is a gasless admin system for creating, deploying and managing contracts with polydocs agreements.
+3) [A known templates registry](https://mumbai.polygonscan.com/address/0xC1871e6dc374650c1EcFFEf171DC5465a54c008d) for documents hosted on IPFS.

+With these in combination, brands and service providers can create and manage contracts that make it easy for customers to accept terms, record those terms to the immutable blockchain, and enable commerce where everyone accepts the rules of engagement.

 ## How we built it - Sponsor Technologies